TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_3a_create_a_policy_for_the_iot_device.md

 * The iot:DeleteThingShadow grant just the privilege to ?? the message to you IoT device.

-On the Resource you can type the resources that can use this policy using ARNs (Amazon Resource Names (ARNs) uniquely identify AWS resource)
+On the Resource you can type the resources that can use this policy using ARNs (Amazon Resource Names its a  unique identifier of the AWS resource)